JC5467/jsbsimedit2/REQ_Prototype/UI_documentation_scheme.md

 	- Each UI element will be assigned a unique ID (e.g., UI-01, UI-02).

 2. Element Name:
-	- Ashort, descriptive name (e.g., "Login Button", "Search Field").
+	- A short, descriptive name (e.g., "Login Button", "Search Field").

 3. Type of Element:
 	- The control type (e.g., Button, Text Box, Dropdown, Menu).

 4. Description / Function:
-	- what the elemnt does or what task it supports.
+	- what the element does or what task it supports.

 5. Inputs / Outputs:
 	- Inputs: what the user provides (click, text, selection).